Crack cocaine: Pregnancy and nursing

 Crack baby is a term for a child born to a mother who used crack cocaine during her pregnancy.
 The threat that cocaine use during pregnancy poses to the fetus is now considered exaggerated.
+Some of the other risks are now considered exaggerated as well, specifically the risk of irreversible behavior changes, criminal tendencies and intellectual disability.

 Studies show that prenatal cocaine exposure (independent of other effects such as, for example, alcohol, tobacco, or physical environment) has no appreciable effect on childhood growth and development.
 However, the official opinion of the National Institute on Drug Abuse of the United States warns about health risks while cautioning against stereotyping:

 Many recall that "crack babies", or babies born to mothers who used crack cocaine while pregnant, were at one time written off by many as a lost generation.
 They were predicted to suffer from severe, irreversible damage, including reduced intelligence and social skills.
 It was later found that this was a gross exaggeration.
 However, the fact that most of these children appear normal should not be over-interpreted as indicating that there is no cause for concern.
 Using sophisticated technologies, scientists are now finding that exposure to cocaine during fetal development may lead to subtle, yet significant, later deficits in some children, including deficits in some aspects of cognitive performance, information-processing, and attention to tasks—abilities that are important for success in school.

 There are also warnings about the threat of breastfeeding: The March of Dimes said "it is likely that cocaine will reach the baby through breast milk," and advises the following regarding cocaine use during pregnancy:

 Cocaine use during pregnancy can affect a pregnant woman and her unborn baby in many ways.
 During the early months of pregnancy, it may increase the risk of miscarriage.
 Later in pregnancy, it can trigger preterm labor (labor that occurs before 37 weeks of pregnancy) or cause the baby to grow poorly.
 As a result, cocaine-exposed babies are more likely than unexposed babies to be born with low birth weight (less than 5.5 lb).
 Low-birthweight babies are 20 times more likely to die in their first month of life than normal-weight babies, and face an increased risk of lifelong disabilities such as mental retardation and cerebral palsy.
 Cocaine-exposed babies also tend to have smaller heads, which generally reflect smaller brains.
 Some studies suggest that cocaine-exposed babies are at increased risk of birth defects, including urinary tract defects and, possibly, heart defects.
 Cocaine also may cause an unborn baby to have a stroke, irreversible brain damage, or a heart attack.

+Other studies have also noted these risks.